Mission

 Plagiarism Avoidance Resources

-The Libraries offer two versions of our updated plagiarism avoidance tutorial.
-Both tutorials cover how plagiarism is defined; why students may advertently and inadvertently plagiarize; possible penalties for plagiarism; how to use information ethically in research papers / projects; and where to get help with researching and writing.
+The Libraries offer a plagiarism avoidance tutorial.
+This tutorial covers how plagiarism is defined; why students may advertently and inadvertently plagiarize; possible penalties for plagiarism; how to use information ethically in research papers / projects; and where to get help with researching and writing.